DanyloMurai/Inventory-Analytics-Dashboard/README.md

 - cleaned a complex multi-header Excel dataset in Python
 - transformed the data from wide format to long analytical format
 - validated and explored the dataset with SQL
-- built a 3-page Power BI dashboard:
+- built a 3-page Power BI dashboard
 - Overview
 - SKU & Location Analysis
 - Stock Risk

 # Key Insights
 - The total ending stock exceeded the total opening stock, indicating overall inventory accumulation during the year